Vigneshmanikandan98/sorting-algorithms-java/README.md

 Used filed handling to read the text files and System.nanoTime to calculate the time taken by the algorithm.

 This is one of the assignment given by the professor.
-Subject Name: Design and Analysis of Algorithms
-University: University of Texas at Arlington.
+Subject Name: Design and Analysis of Algorithms - Spring 2022 University of Texas at Arlington.